DerWindFish/Live-Mas-Adoptions/README.md

 ## To be Added:
 - The ability to add additional pets the selection from the user side
 - Click on the animals picture to take you to the detail page of the animal rather than it being displayed all on one page
-- Fix it so the page auto refreshes when CRUD fuctions are happening

 ***
 ***